DoJunggeun/spuriousness-nlp-2023/README.md

 # Mitigating Generator Input Spuriousness For Multi-Answer Open Domain Question Answering

-This repository is the implementation of research project for 2023 Fall Semester NLP class.
-We are Team 9 (Jaeyoung Lee, Junggeun Do)
+This repository is the implementation, based on [REFUEL paper's official repository](https://github.com/given131/refuel), of research project for 2023 Fall Semester NLP class.
+We are Team 9 (Jaeyoung Lee, Junggeun Do).

 ## Requirements
 ```